-I see this a lot in my planning practice when we are reviewing a potential client’s statements.
-Their IRA will have eighteen different positions in it with no rhyme or reason for any of it.
+I see this a lot in my practice when reviewing a potential client’s statements.
+Their IRA will have eighteen different positions with no rhyme or reason for any of them.
 I’ll ask the client what the strategy is or the reason for all the positions.

 If they picked it themselves, the answer is typically something to the effect of, “I just thought I should diversify it, so I picked a whole bunch of funds.”

-If it was recommended by a financial professional, they will simply shrug their shoulders.
+If a financial representative recommended it, they will simply shrug their shoulders.
 “I have no idea.”

-Perhaps out of their eighteen funds, they have most of their money in a growth fund, a large-cap fund, a technology fund, and a blue-chip fund.
+Perhaps out of their eighteen funds, they have most of their money in growth, large-cap, technology, and blue-chip funds.
 That sounds like good diversification, right?

-We look under the hoods and see that the top five holdings of ALL FOUR funds are Apple, Microsoft, Amazon, Google, and Facebook.
-Oh, by the way, that is the same top five as the S&P 500 as of this recording.
+We look under the hood and see that the top five holdings of all four funds are Apple, Microsoft, Google, Amazon, and Tesla.
+Oh, by the way, that is the same top five as the S&P 500 as of this writing.

 It is pseudo-diversification.
-It looks good, and that you have a wide variety of funds and investments.
+It looks good because you have a wide variety of funds and investments.
 In reality, you have a lot of the same companies in different packages.

 Over-diversification brings two problems: Redundancy and Abandonment.